bundlewrap/bundlewrap/docs/content/guide/api.md

 -   `command` What should be executed on the node
 -   `may_fail` If `False`, `bundlewrap.exceptions.RemoteException` will be raised if the command does not return 0.

+`bundlewrap.exceptions.TransportException` will be raised if there was a transport error while running the command, e.g. the SSH process died unexpectedly.

 <br>

 **`.upload(local_path, remote_path, mode=None, owner="", group="")`**